neicnordic/sda-pipeline/cmd/mapper/mapper.md

 If the message can’t be validated it is discarded with an error message in the logs.

 1. AccessionIDs from the message are mapped to a datasetID (also in the message) in the database.
-On failure an error message is written to the logs, but processing is not halted.
+On error the service sleeps for 5 minutes to allow for database recovery, the message is Nacked and then re-queued and an error message is written to the logs.

 1. The RabbitMQ message is Ack'ed.